A guide to fasting during pregnancy

 Whether or not you decide to fast, it is possible that problems such as dizziness, blurred vision and cramping could occur.
 If you have any of these or other symptoms that concern you, speak to your doctor immediately.

-Here's are some tips and guidelines to keep you going while fasting:
+Here's are some tips to keep you going while fasting:

 Always drink lots of water.
 One of the most common reason to feel ill while fasting is dehydration.
 If your fast is from dawn to dusk, be sure to eat well and drink a lot of fluids before sunrise.
 Sahur (pre-dawn meal) is one of the most important meals to consume during Ramadan as it keeps your energy levels up during the day.
 It also decreases hunger pangs, headache and sleepiness.
 Sahur should consist of a wholesome, moderate meal that is filling and will provide enough energy to last through your fasting.

 Try to eat high-fibre foods and complex carbohydrates, such as grains and pulses.
 Your body takes longer to break down and absorb these foods, so they will fuel you better during your hours of fasting.
 Your healthy meal could include:

 - wholewheat breads, with a little jam, cheese

 - fresh and dried fruit, including bananas and dates